AASports89/pill-git-it/README.md

  ```
  node server.js
  ```
- in the terminal cmd to install & run locally:
+ in the terminal cmd to install & run locally via PORT 3001.

 ## Mock-Up
 ---